Form: A rambling vine.

 Leaves: Ovate to elliptical, green.

-Stems: Normally thorny; some recent varieties are nearly thornless.
+Stems: Woody and normally very thorny; some recent varieties are nearly thornless.
+These vines

-Roots: Container plants have weak, fragile root system.
+Roots: These plants have weak, fragile root systems.

 Toxic / Danger: Thorns.
-Thorn pricks can cause dermatitis.
+Sap in the stems, and thorn pricks, can cause contact dermatitis.

 Origin: South America.